ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 * `scope` should be one of *host* (for prober-based alerts), *instance* (for all other targets), or *global*.

+### Scaling up the monitoring infrastructure

+Float upholds the philosophy that collecting lots and lots of metrics is actually a good thing, because it enables post-facto diagnosis of issues.
+However, even with relatively small numbers of services and machines, the amount of timeseries data that needs to be stored will grow very quickly.

+Float allows you to split the monitoring data collection into two logical "parts" (which themselves can consist of multiple identical instances for redundancy purposes), let's call them *environments* to avoid overloading the term *instance*:

+* A *short-term* Prometheus environment that scrapes all the service targets with high frequency, evaluates alerts, but has a short retention time (hours / days, depending on storage requirements).
+Storage requirements for this environment are bounded, for a given set of services and targets.

+* A *long-term* Prometheus environment that scrapes data from the short-term environment, with a lower frequency, and discarding high-cardinality metrics for which we have aggregates.
+The storage requirement grows much more slowly over time than the short-term environment.
+Float calls this service *prometheus-lts* (long-term storage).

+This effectively implements a two-tiered (high-resolution / low-resolution) timeseries database, which is then reconciled transparently when querying through the Thanos service layer.

+To enable long-term metrics storage, include *services.prometheus-lts.yml* in your service definitions, and add the corresponding *playbooks/prometheus-lts.yml* playbook to your own.

+You will also need to set *prometheus_tsdb_retention* and *prometheus_lts_tsdb_retention* variables appropriately.

 ## Log Collection and Analysis